michaelshiloh/CreativeProgrammingAndElectronicsBerkeley/syllabus.md

 - Email me a link to your Github repository.
 Remember the difference between a repository and an account.

-Preparation Assignment, if you have have received your kit:

-- If you had problems uploading the sketch, use one of the assistants methods to resolve this
-- Carefully cut the cable tie that holds the bundle of jumper wires together.
-Be very careful not to cut the wires or yourself.

 Reading Assignment:

 - Read [Getting Started with